History of the Jews in Nigeria: Igbo Jews

 The Igbo Jews of Nigeria are one of the components of the Igbo people.

 Certain Nigerian communities with Judaic practices have been receiving help from individual Israelis and American Jews who work in Nigeria, out-reach organizations like Kulanu, and African-American Jewish communities in America.
 Jews from outside Nigeria founded two synagogues in Nigeria, which are attended and maintained by the Igbo.

 Because no formal census has been taken in the region, the number of Igbos in Nigeria who identify as Israelites or Jews is not known.
 There are currently 26 synagogues of various sizes.
 An estimated 4,000 Igbos were practicing some form of Judaism in 2016.
 Some synagogues in Nigeria include: CHW known as Community of Hashem Worldwide with several synagogues around Nigeria and some part of Cameroon.

 Akwa Ibom and Cross River Jews

-The Annang, Efik, and Ibibio people of Akwa Ibom and Cross River States of Nigeria have had ancient religious practices that strongly resembled some of the Jewish Torah.
-These include their traditional sacrifice of animals (rituals) by the presiding male of each village, or of a group of villages, for purification, especially during times of sickness.
-They have active synagogues with majority of the synagogues in the eastern part of the country a vibrant one in Abuja supported and provided with many Jewish materials by different Rabbis.
+Practitioners of Judaism among the Annang, Efik, and Ibibio people of Akwa Ibom and Cross River States have active synagogues, with the majority of the synagogues in the eastern part of the country, a vibrant one in Abuja, supported and provided with many Jewish materials by different Rabbis.
 There are also key synagogues in Port Harcourt and Lagos.